Defg Is An Isosceles Trapezoid Find The Measure Of G

 Scenario 2: Algebraic Relations

 Sometimes, we might have algebraic expressions representing the angles.
-For instance, we could be given:
+Here's a good example: we could be given:

 angle D = 2y + 10 degrees